SuperOfficeDocs/crmscript/docs/api-reference/classes/WeekSchedule/WeekSchedule.md

 # WeekSchedule

-This class is used to represent a week schedule - what hours a day are "active" for each day, etc.
+This class is used to represent a week schedule* what hours a day are "active" for each day, etc.